phogroup/pho_group_website/content/authors/wesley/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Current Graduate Students
+  - Alumni
   #- Visitors
 ---

-- My research aims to marry numerical methods with deep learning techniques in order to accelerate and augment expensive numerical solvers.
-By leveraging existing work in computational science, I hope to extend the capabilities of computational tools, rather than reinvent them.
-In particular, I am interested in using geometric deep learning (i.e., graph-based methods) to bring the advances in deep learning for computer vision and networks into the realm of physics-based problems.
+Wesley's research focused on marrying numerical methods with deep learning techniques in order to accelerate and augment expensive numerical solvers.
+By leveraging existing work in computational science, he hoped to extend the capabilities of computational tools, rather than reinvent them.
+In particular,  using geometric deep learning (i.e., graph-based methods) to bring the advances in deep learning for computer vision and networks into the realm of physics-based problems.
 Our world and the phenomena that govern it are best represented with unstructured geometries capable of resolvng multiple scales effectively.
-I believe baking this underlying principle into the design of deep learning models, rather than forcing the physical domain to assimilate to an ill-suited format, will be instrumental in training accurate and reliable models.
+He believed baking this underlying principle into the design of deep learning models, rather than forcing the physical domain to assimilate to an ill-suited format, was instrumental in training accurate and reliable models.